metalman3797/Cura-Dremel-Printer-Plugin/README.md

 2. Select the Dremel 3D20 as your printer (cura->preferences->printers->add)
 ![Select the Dremel 3D20](./docs/addprinter.png)

-3. Select Dremel PLA filament (even if you're using a different brand) as your filament type - this enables the print quality settings for the Dremel3D20.
+3. Select a type of PLA filament.
+By default the plugin uses the Dremel PLA filament that is included with the plugin.
 ![Select the Dremel pla](./docs/selectpla.png)

 4. Set the slicing options that you want.